• Skip to primary navigation

 Like the French terry fabric, this fabric also comes with loops that are kept at the inside part of the clothing.
 However, the manufacturing process is different here.
 At the time of manufacturing, the loops are shredded and cut up to create a fuzzy as well as a soft feeling in the cloth.

 As the loops are shredded, the gaps between loops become smaller, and the clothing results in less breathability.
 However, you cannot identify a fabric using the breathability feature.
-So, it is very easy to become confused as French terry is also used on the same clothing where the fleece is also commonly used.
+So, it is very easy to become confused as French terry is also used on the same clothing where fleece is also commonly used.

 French Terry vs Fleece – Differences Between Them